Antonio Vivaldi: Legacy

 In February 2002, musicologist Steffen Voss discovered 70% of the music for the opera Motezuma (RV 723) in the Sing-Akademie zu Berlin archives.
 Long thought lost, it was described by Dutch musicologist Kees Vlaardingerbroek as "the most important Vivaldi discovery in 75 years."
 One of the earliest operas to have been set in the Americas, versions of it were staged in Düsseldorf in 2005 and Long Beach in 2009.

 Vivaldi's 1730 opera, Argippo (RV 697), which had also been considered lost, was rediscovered in 2006 by the harpsichordist and conductor Ondřej Macek, whose Hofmusici orchestra performed the work at Prague Castle on 3 May 2008—its first performance since 1730.

 Modern depictions of Vivaldi's life include a 2005 radio play, commissioned by ABC Radio National and written by Sean Riley.
 Entitled The Angel and the Red Priest, the play was later adapted for the stage and performed at the Adelaide Festival of the Arts.

-Films about Vivaldi include: Red Venice (1989), an Italian-French co-production under the direction of Étienne Périer; Antonio Vivaldi, a Prince in Venice (2006), an Italian-French co-production under the direction of Jean-Louis Guillermou; and Vivaldi, the Red Priest (2009), an Italian film created and directed by Liana Marabini, and loosely based on Vivaldi's life as both priest and composer.
+In 2010, Google commemorated the 332nd anniversary of Vivaldi's birth with a Google Doodle showing four violins patterned after The Four Seasons.

+George Balanchine's ballet Square Dance (premiered 1957, revised 1976) utilizes Vivaldi's Concerto Grosso in b minor, op.
+3, no. 10, and the first movement of his Concerto Grosso in E major, op.
+3, no. 12, in its score.
+In 2016, Canadian choreographer Crystal Pite premiered her ballet based The Four Seasons, The Seasons' Canon, with the Paris Opera Ballet at the Palais Garnier before bringing it to the Royal Ballet in London.
+The piece subsequently won Pite the Prix Benois de la Danse for Best Choreographer.